Ethical shopping is about buying from brands that care about their impact on people, as well as the planet, and not just about profit margins.

 One simple way to shop more ethically is to shop locally.
 You can often find unique and interesting products by shopping with local, independent retailers.

-People can also make a big difference by spending their dollars at mom and pop shops around them.
+People can also make a big difference by spending their dollars at mom-and-pop shops around them.
 For one reason, independent businesses are more likely to have localized supply chains.
-So shopping at one local store could potentially help bolster not just that store, but even more of the local economy.
+So shopping at one local store could potentially help bolster not just that store but also more of the local economy.

 Local shopping also helps reduce carbon emissions, since a consumer may end up driving less.
 And if a shopper buys food grown near them, the product will not need to be shipped via air or sea, meaning its carbon footprint will be lower.
-As a bonus, buying local produce could also mean it’s fresher too, making for a tastier (and more ethical) plate.
+As a bonus, buying local produce could also mean it’s fresher too, potentially making for tastier (and more ethical) meals.

 Although local goods may be slightly more expensive, businesses may offer coupons to entice consumers to buy from them.